abdul-rasool/MFOS/README.md

 ## Implementation of MFOS for DNA codes

-1. After the MFOS assessments, train this algorithm in Magma software with GC-content, no-runlength and Hamming distance DNA coding constraitns for C<sup>GC, NL</sup> (*n,W,d*) constraints.
+1. After the MFOS assessments, train this algorithm in Magma software with GC-content, no-runlength and Hamming distance DNA coding constraitns for C<sup>GC, NL</sup>(*n,W,d*) constraints.
 The software will generate *.cod* files with all possible DNA codes.
-2. Similarly, run again the MFOS algorithm in Magma with GC-content, no-runlength, Hamming distance and RC constraints for C<sup>GC, NL, RC</sup>(*n,W,d*) constraints.    - The results received in *.cod* files have been summarized in Tables 6 and 7 (given in manuscript (underreview)).
+2. Similarly, run again the MFOS algorithm in Magma with GC-content, no-runlength, Hamming distance and RC constraints for C<sup>GC, NL, RC</sup>(*n,W,d*) constraints.

+   - The results received in *.cod* files have been summarized in Tables 6 and 7 (given in manuscript (underreview)).

 ## Requirements